 - Mature projects with arts-inclusive focus, interdisciplinary

-- At least part of it has a research component, with external recognition elsewhere
+- At least part of the project has a research component

-- Innovative outcomes that have impact; and that impact is validated by another venue
+- Innovative processes or outcomes that have impact with

 - Demonstrated understanding of context and precedent.